BrianZhang1/Swing-Paint/README.md

 Learn all about the development process [here](https://drive.google.com/drive/folders/1pDX1jO8diyv3K6tVwmyDM7JcqeXboh26?usp=sharing).
 The linked folder includes a project proposal and a development journal from before I moved this project to GitHub.

+Built with Maven!
+I keep a jar file on top level so you can easily give the program a try.

 ## Running the Program

-Simply clone and execute the Swing-Paint.jar file.
+Simply clone the project and run the swingpaint.jar file.
 Voila!
 Easy, right?

 --